tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 #### `tf.contrib.distributions.Multinomial.probs` {#Multinomial.probs}

-Vector of probabilities summing to one.

-Each element is the probability of drawing that coordinate.
+Probability of of drawing a `1` in that coordinate.

 - - -